Gromov-Witten Gauge Theory I: The Stack of Gieseker Bundles

 We treat three examples here.
 The first is trivial.
 The second is the simplest example in which the Gieseker bubbles can be seen.
-The third illustrates how the substacks classifying non-trivial Gieseker bundles ``fill in the gaps'' between the substacks which parametrize bundles which live on the same nodal curve but have different multidegrees.
+The third one illustrates why our stack is typically non-separated and infinite type, and it displays the finite-type subspaces which we will use in proving our main theorem.

-\begin{ex}[genus zero, 3 marked points] $\Mbar_{0,3}$ is a point; there is, up to equivalence, only one stable genus zero curve with 3 marked points.
-On this curve, up to equivalence, there is one bundle of degree $d$; any $d \in \Z$ is allowed.
-The automorphism group of $\mc{O}_{\mb{P}^1}(d)$ is a copy of $\Cs$, so we conclude
+\begin{ex}[genus zero, 3 marked points] $\Mbar_{0,3}$ is a point; there is, up to equivalence, only one stable genus zero curve $\Sigma$ with 3 marked points.
+The only modification of $\Sigma \simeq \Pn^1$ is the trivial modification $m=\id$.
+Likewise, up to equivalence, there is one bundle of degree $D$ on $\Pn^1$, namely the principal bundle associated to $\mc{O}_{\mb{P}^1}(D)$.
+The automorphism group of $\mc{O}_{\mb{P}^1}(D)$ is a copy of $\Cs$, and any $D \in \Z$ is allowed, so we conclude

 \end{ex}